-Neighbourhood week is about bringing people closer together, and celebrating the unique and diverse mix of each neighbourhood.
+Summer with your neighbours is about bringing people closer together and celebrating the unique and diverse mix of each neighbourhood.

-Download your Neighbourhood Week invites.
+Download your Summer with your neighbours invitations.
 Fill them out and send them around the community for your event.

 Planning your event